HUBioDataLab/DrugGEN/README.md

 ## Datasets

 Two different data types (i.e., compound, and bioactivity) were retrieved from various data sources to train our deep generative models.
 - **Compound data** includes atomic, physicochemical, and structural properties of real drug and drug candidate molecules.
-[ChEMBL v29 compound dataset](data/dataset_download.sh) was used for the GAN1 module.
+[ChEMBL v29 compound dataset](data/dataset_download.sh) was used for the GAN module.
 It consists of 1,588,865 stable organic molecules with a maximum of 45 atoms and containing  C, O, N, F, Ca, K, Br, B, S, P, Cl, and As heavy atoms.
 - **Bioactivity data** of AKT target protein was retrieved from large-scale ChEMBL bioactivity database.
 It contains ligand interactions of human AKT1 (CHEMBL4282) protein with a pChEMBL value equal to or greater than 6 (IC50 <= 1 µM) as well as SMILES information of these ligands.
 The dataset was extended by including drug molecules from DrugBank database known to interact with human AKT proteins.
 Thus, a total of [2,405 bioactivity data](data/Filtered_AKT_inhibitors.csv) points were obtained for training the AKT-specific generative model, excluding molecules larger than 45 heavy atoms.
 <!-- To enhance the size of the bioactivity dataset, we also obtained two alternative versions by incorporating ligand interactions of protein members in non-specific serine/threonine kinase (STK) and kinase families. -->